- 661 views

 To get to Zhangjiajie National Forest Park, hop on the tourist shuttle bus which departs every ten minutes from the Zhangjiajie bus station.
-The ride costs CNY 20* (about USD 3) and takes about an hour from the city to the entrance to the park.
+The ride costs USD 9 and takes about an hour from the city to the entrance to the park.
 As for the return, you should keep in mind that the last bus from the park departs at 6pm.

-To enter the park, you need to purchase a permit, which costs CNY 248* (about USD 37).
+To enter the park, you need to purchase a permit, which costs USD 35.
 The ticket allows unlimited entries for four consecutive days to the following areas of the site:

 - Zhangjiajie National Forest Park (Yellow Stone Village, Golden Whip Stream)